section-engineering-education/engineering-education/articles/getting-started-with-metasploit -framework/index.md

 #### 3. show options

-This command is often useful as it shows the options yet to be set before running the exploit.
+This command is often useful, as it shows the options yet to be set before running the exploit.
 Options to be set may include RHOST, LHOST, PATH, LPORT, etc.

 The command is run as shown below: